danawoodman/Google-Sketchup-Cutlister-Plugin/README.markdown

 ## Notes & Caveats

+This plugin is currently under heavy development and is not usable yet, please

 One major note is that **[Cutlister][] does not do "layouts"** currently.
 The original [CutList][] has support for something called "layout" which allows you to output your cut list as a printable panel layout that you can use to visualize how your parts will fit on a sheet of plywood or other material.

-Since [Cutlister][] was completely re-written, it must be build from the ground up, and the layout feature has not yet been integrated.
+Since [Cutlister][] was completely re-written, it must be built from the ground up, and the layout feature has not yet been integrated.

-I am planning on implementing the layout features as soon as the cut listing parts are stable.
-If you want to contribute, please visit
+I am planning on implementing the layout features as soon as the cut listing parts are stable and I have determined the best way to implement the feature so that it is flexible for multiple uses.

 ## Contributing, Feedback & Bug Reports